darshan-gittygit/project-1-tasks/Project 1 Assignment/Darshan-Sai-Naath-task1/browser-analysis.md

 #### Can we see the actual data?

-- **HTTP:** Yes — both the request headers and the response body are visible in plain text.
+- **HTTP:** Yes, both the request headers and the response body are visible in plain text.
 Anyone using a sniffer like Wireshark can read passwords, cookies, or form data.
-- **HTTPS:** No — only the handshake and encrypted packets are visible.
+- **HTTPS:** No, only the handshake and encrypted packets are visible.
 The browser and server exchange keys during the **TLS handshake**, and all further data is encrypted using those session keys.

 #### Why is HTTPS more secure?